 - Clinical findings: nausea, vomiting, abdominal discomfort, diarrhea

 - Pathogen: Bacillus cereus, a heat-stable, spore-forming bacterium that produces two different enterotoxins

 - Transmission: : The bacterium grows in heated food that cools down too slowly or is improperly refrigerated.
 Reheated rice is a common source of infection.

 - Treatment: Supportive

 "Food poisoning from reheated rice?
 Be serious!"
 (B. cereus).

 - Transmission: : ingestion of contaminated, inadequately refrigerated fish (e.g., fish cakes)

 - Clinical findings

-- Treatment: : Symptoms usually resolve within 48 h.
+- Treatment: : Symptoms usually resolve within 48 hours.
 Antihistamines may be administered in severe cases.